cogcompneuro/docs/docs/2025/Proceedings/Submission guidelines.md

 ### There seem to be two deadlines, which one…

-**tl;dr:** On the 17th we need your title, author list, and abstract (paper summary), but you have until the 20th to upload the PDF.
-If you are unsure, we advise you to keep the 17th as an internal deadline.
+**tl;dr:** On [abstract-deadline] we need your title, author list, and abstract (paper summary), but you have until [submission-deadline] to upload the PDF.
+If you are unsure, we advise you to keep [abstract-deadline] as an internal deadline.

 Everything in the OpenReview submission form is due by the "**abstract registration deadline"** [abstract-deadline], anywhere on earth, except for the PDF.
 The PDF is due by the "**full submission deadline"** on [submission-deadline], anywhere on earth.
 It will not be possible to edit the author list, the presenter, or the reciprocal reviewer of a submission after [abstract-deadline].
-It will be possible to make edits to other submission metadata (including the title and the \~300-word abstract) from Feb 18th to [submission-deadline], but any major edits (that substantially change the evidence or contributions of the paper) will result in a desk rejection.
+It will be possible to make edits to other submission metadata (including the title and the \~300-word abstract) from [abstract-deadline-plus-one] to [submission-deadline], but any major edits (that substantially change the evidence or contributions of the paper) will result in a desk rejection.